RhysU/ar/README.rst

    parameters.

 *FiniteSampleCriteria.tex*
-   A catalog of finite sample size autoregressive model selection criteria.
+   A catalog of the autoregressive model selection criteria implemented.

 *Collomb_Burg.pdf*
    For posterity, a copy of [Collomb2009].